Categories

 In life I am quite strongly against the idea of placing someone in a category and assuming there is no difference between the way they act, look or behave from others in that category.
 This is stereotyping and it’s a bad thing.
 I therefore make a habit of consciously attempting to catch myself when I do this and I try hard to avoid going down a path of preconceived assumptions.
 What traveling has again made me realize is that no matter how much I try to avoid doing this, it is nearly impossible to entirely circumvent.
 The bottom line for me is that we all share the same common myths about other cultures and these stereotypes are often fun to play around with but perhaps even more fun to correct.

-Photos by the author (Note: No pretzels were consumed during the making of these photos.)
+Photos by the author (Note: no pretzels were consumed during the making of these photos.)

 Leave a Reply